IliasSim/Wizard-Werdna-Ring-Adventure/README.md

 *A depiction of the game after some movements of the Hero is given above.
 The bright red for the tiles means that are inside the Hero's visibilty and the les opaque red means that the tiles visibility type is fogged.*

 ### **Hero Actions**
-The game action follows the Hero actions, in simple words first the Hero performs one action and in response the environment reacts.
+The game actions follows the Hero actions, in simple words first the Hero performs one action and in response the environment reacts.
 #### **Movement of the Hero**
 Generally the Hero can move in the four directions using the keys w to move up,a to move left,s to move down and d to move right.
 For each movement the Hero moves for one tile in the map/cave.

 #### **Attack**
 In order to attack you have to hit the space button.
 Each type of Hero perform different type of attack.
-The Warrior use sword and performs attack on an enemy only if he is on the next tile, if there are more tha one enemy nearby the Hero attacks the one with the less hitpoints.
-The wizard use staff as weapon and use spel to attack.
+The Warrior use sword and performs attack on an enemy only if he is on the next tile, if there are more than one enemy nearby the Hero attacks the one with the less hitpoints.
+The wizard use staff as weapon and use spels to attack.
 For this reason the wizard can attack any enemy inside his visibility and if there are more than one enemy the attack priority is distance and then the enemy hitpoints.
 Each time the wizard attacks he consum 5 mana points.
 The damage that the Hero performs depends on the Hero level and the weapon the Hero posses.
 The attribute that characterize the damage the Hero can perform is the strength for the warrior and the inteligence for the wizard.

 #### **Rest**